 For four decades, advances in technology have steadily fulfilled his vision, and the chip industry has racked up an enviable growth record: an average of 16.5% a year, after smoothing out the sector's notorious boom-and-bust cycles.

-From now on, Sanders said, you can kiss that 16.5% annual growth figure good-bye.
+From now on, Sanders said, you can kiss that 16.5% annual growth figure goodbye.
 Instead, he predicted, "average annual growth rates in the range of 8% to 10% will be the norm."
-Growth of that magnitude is certainly nothing to sneeze at -- for many industries, 9% is only a dream.
+Increases of that magnitude are certainly nothing to sneeze at -- for many industries, 9% is only a dream.
 But it means the chip crowd is slashing its expectations nearly in half -- maybe more, considering that SIA forecasts have usually been a bit optimistic.